Improved production efficiency

 The efficiency of processing machinery often depends on the experience of those people operating the machines.
 The classic exchange of knowledge via (digital) documentation is virtually impossible in real production environments.
 A reason for this is the time-consuming search for helpful information in the event of a fault.

 In order to solve this problem we have developed a self-learning assistance system for machines (SAM).
-This software combines machine leaving with human experience in order to reduce production downtimes.
+This software combines machine learning with human experience in order to reduce production downtimes.
 Algorithms enable SAM to independently learn events from process data from the machines.
 Recognized machine states are linked with operator entries in a database.
 Compared to a standard error message, users are given a far more precise solution based on "machine learning" which via a tablet enables rapid access to potentially useful entries.

 By providing targeted support for machine operators, faults can be permanently rectified.
 The number of rejects, the operating time, and the manpower requirements can be reduced by our assistance system with a simultaneous increase in production capacity.
 The production efficiency is higher.